SergioLV/HorariosFIC/README.md

-# Welcome to HorariosFic repo!
+# Welcome to HorariosFic's repo!
 Here I'm going to try to solve the problem of making your schedule when the semester's courses offer gets uploaded.
 Take a seat and enjoy!.

 ### Python dependencies needed for converting the excel of courses to a csv